 People are often worried about making ice cream because they don’t have an ice cream machine, but it’s not much more complicated or time consuming without one.
 The trick is to fully cool the custard in the refrigerator before putting it in a bowl in the freezer and vigorously whisking it every 30 minutes for about 2 to 3 hours while it freezes.
-This will prevent hard crystals to form and will produce the same smooth ice cream you’d expect from an ice cream machine.
+This will prevent hard crystals from forming and will produce the same smooth ice cream you’d expect from an ice cream machine.

 Paleo coconut vanilla ice cream recipe